 Seyed Emami Family.jpg

 After his father’s death, Raam channeled his creative energy into a one-man storytelling performance called “Departure” about his father’s legacy.
 The show landed him an artist residency with SHIM NYC (made possible by Artistic Freedom Initiative, Tamizdat and Westbeth Housing).
 He now hosts a Persian podcast called “Masty o Rasty” (The Drunken Truth) that he started in March 2020.
 His podcast has over 40 million streams/downloads.
-Raam now lives in Vancouver, where he is working on a limited series podcast while also touring and showcasing his new songs.
+Raam now lives in Vancouver, but will soon be on tour with British/Iranian writer and director Javaad Alipoor performing "Things Hidden Since the Foundation of the World" at theatres across the United States.